-Following the first close of the SPA and the dissolution of the shareholder joint venture agreement in February 2022, the Company has assessed it has control over KCC and have consolidated from such point, resulting in the Company consolidating KCC's working capital of \$0.1 million and interest in the Kwanika Project of \$16.4 million.
+Following the first close of the SPA and the dissolution of the shareholder joint venture agreement in February 2022, the Company has assessed it has control over KCC and have consolidated KCC from such point, resulting in the Company consolidating 100% of KCC's working capital of \$0.1 million and interest in the Kwanika Project of \$16.4 million at such time as an exploration and evaluation asset.

-The fair value of the total consideration of \$10.3 million exceeded POSCO's share of the net assets of KCC at the time of the transaction by \$5.7 million and this has been recorded as an addition to the cost of the Kwanika mineral property in the Company's consolidated statement of financial position.
+The fair value of the total consideration of \$10.3 million exceeded POSCO's share of the net assets of KCC at the time of the transaction by \$5.7 million and this has been recorded as an addition to the cost of the consolidated Kwanika mineral property in the Company's consolidated statement of financial position, to bring the overall value of the Kwanika exploration and evaluation asset to \$22.1 million.

 During the period January 1, 2022, to February 23, 2022, NorthWest incurred \$178,800 in costs on behalf of KCC.
 Following approval of the funding request by the KCC board, the amount owing from KCC to NorthWest was settled in common shares of KCC.
 During the same period, KCC's net loss was \$146,075, of which \$145,574 was exploration and evaluation expenditures.
-NorthWest Copper recorded \$105,270 as a joint venture loss for the three months ended March 31, 2022, being 72.07% of KCC's loss prior to consolidation (four and seven months ended June 30, 2021, \$1,240,731, 68.98% and \$1,630,143, 68.98% respectively).
+NorthWest Copper recorded \$105,270 as a joint venture loss for the three months ended March 31, 2022, being 72.07% of KCC's loss prior to consolidation (three and ten months ended September 30, 2021, \$1,804,098, 68.98% and \$3,434,241, 68.98% respectively).
 All expenses of KCC since February 23, 2022, which are comprised principally of exploration and evaluation expenditures, are consolidated and recorded in the appropriate line items within the statement of loss.